ustbsheila/shortURLGenerator/README.md

 # shortURLGenerator

 ShortURLGenerator is a simple and lightweight HTTP-based RESTful API built using the Flask framework for managing short URLs and redirecting clients.
 This project allows you to create short aliases for long URLs, making it convenient for sharing and tracking links.

-## Features
+It supports the following features:
 1. Generate a short URL from a long url
 2. Redirect a short URL to a long url
 3. List the number of times a short url has been accessed in the last 24 hours, past week, and all time